vsilaev/tascalate-async-await/README-NG.md

     <scope>runtime</scope>
 </dependency>
 ```
-Now let us rewrite the example above to automatically propagate scheduler of the outer asynchronous method to the inner one:
+Let's rewrite the previous example so that the scheduler of the outer asynchronous method is automatically passed to the inner one:
 ```java
 import static net.tascalate.async.CallСontext.async;
 import static net.tascalate.async.CallСontext.await;